How To Calculate The Slope of a Commercial Flat Roof

 Why Slope Is Important

 Roof slope is important because it affects your choice of flat roofing materials and how they are installed and maintained, over time.
 It impacts the long-term cost-effectiveness and health and safety of the building and its occupants.
-Knowing how to measure and calculate the slope of a commercial flat roof is therefore a worthwhile tool to master.
+Knowing how to measure and calculate the slope of a commercial flat roof is therefore a worthwhile skilll to master.

 Rise, Run, and Slope